 “If the company spends on making the atmosphere worth your money, then yes, I’d check it out,” says my friend who went to the maid café.
 He’s been to other restaurants that have redeemed the idea of the gimmick restaurant, thankfully.
 He notes that there are just some ideas that won’t work in our local setting due to cultural differences.
 It’s hard to figure out which gimmicks to avoid unless you try them.

-Just make sure that you’re not getting shortchanged on the actual food because at the end of the day, the place can still be pretty but you could still be unsatisfied.
+Just make sure you’re not getting shortchanged on the actual food because at the end of the day, the place can still be pretty but you could still be unsatisfied.
 If you’re a budding restaurateur reading this and you’ve got a kickass idea, remember that the food has to be great, too.
 You and other diners have come to this place, most of all, to obey your hunger.

 Hunger trumps Instagrammability any day.
 After all, why risk your life (and your money) for subpar food?